nyergler/effective-django/index.rst

    of "batteries" included, and makes it easy to get up and going.
-But all of the power means you can write low quality code that still seems to work. *Effective Django* development means building applications that are testable, maintainable, and scalable -- not only in terms of traffic or load, but in terms of being able to add developers to projects.
+But all of the power means you can write low quality code that still seems to work. *Effective Django* development means building applications that are testable, maintainable, and scalable.

+   Testable, Maintainable, and Scalable all build upon one another.
+An application that is testable (and has tests) will be more maintainable.
+Developers will be able to make changes with confidence, without worrying that they don't understand the behavior of the code.
+And an application which is maintainable will be scalable, not only in terms of traffic or load, but in terms of being able to add developers to projects.

    Part of being able to effectively use Django is understanding what's available to you, and what the restrictions are.
 Frameworks